Understanding Brazilian Higher Education

-The “Brazilian and American Educational Systems: Level Equivalencies” parallel charts below indicate that primary and secondary schooling in Brazil and the United States are similar in terms of student age and grade level.
-It is within university education where the greatest differences can be found between the Brazilian and American educational systems can be found at the university level.
+The “Brazilian and American Educational Systems: Level Equivalencies” parallel charts indicate that primary and secondary schooling are similar with regard to student age and grade level in both Brazil and the United States.
+The greatest differences between the Brazilian and American educational systems can be found at the university level.

-In Brazil, undergraduate university education may range from four to six years, depending on the course of study.
-Professional programs are generally taught at the undergraduate level, and some programs (i.e. architecture, engineering, medicine, law, psychology, etc.) may require five to six years of study before completion.
-Students in professional programs at the undergraduate level may practice their profession upon graduating and completing any professional licensure requirements.
+In Brazil, undergraduate education may range from four to six years, depending on the course of study.
+Professional programs are generally taught at the undergraduate level, and some programs (i.e. architecture, engineering, medicine, law, psychology, etc.) may require five to six years of study.
+Students in professional programs at the undergraduate level may become practitioners upon graduating and completing any professional licensure requirements.
 Unlike the American system, Brazil does not require graduate level training for some professions (i.e. medicine and law).
-In some cases, however, a degree of specialization (i.e. medical residency) is required following undergraduate training.
+In some cases, however, a degree of specialization (i.e. medical residency) is required in addition to undergraduate training.

-As in United States, there are Master’s and doctoral programs offered in several fields of study at Brazilian universities.
-In Brazil, fields of study are generally divided into eight overarching areas: earth sciences and mathematics, engineering, health sciences, biological sciences, agrarian sciences, humanities, social sciences, linguistics, letters and arts.
+Brazilian universities offer Master’s and doctoral programs in several fields of study.
+Those are generally divided into eight overarching areas: earth sciences and mathematics, engineering, health sciences, biological sciences, agrarian sciences, humanities, social sciences, linguistics, letters and arts.